-- dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer - vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer - infrastructure straight line allocation over 10 54 years
+- vehicles, plant and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer, - infrastructure straight line allocation over 18-42 years.

 A full year's depreciation is charged in the year of acquisition and none in the year of disposal.